aharonium/opensiddur.org/posts/HTML/compilations/kol-bo/siddur-bnei-ashkenaz-a-german-rite-siddur-prepared-by-r-rallis-wiesenthal.html.md

 <hr />

 Since 1998, Rabbi Rallis Wiesenthal has been laboring on the holy task of preparing a German Rite Nusaḥ Ashkenaz siddur, in Memory Of The Bad Homburg Kehilloh (1335-1942).
-Recently completed with help from <a href="http://moreshesashkenaz.org">Machon Moreshes Ashkenaz</a> and <a href="http://kayj.net">K'hal Adas Yeshurun-Jerusalem</a> (KAYJ), Rabbi Wiesenthal described the history of the <em>Siddur Bnei Ashkenaz</em> in 2010 as follows:
+Recently completed with help from <a href="http://moreshesashkenaz.org">Machon Moreshes Ashkenaz</a> and <a href="http://kayj.net">K'hal Adas Yeshurun-Jerusalem</a> (KAYJ), Rabbi Wiesenthal describes the history of the <em>Siddur Bnei Ashkenaz</em>:

 <blockquote>It started as a project to compile a siddur that I could daven from.
 Living in Chicago, most of the siddurim which are available are Artscroll, Birnbaum, etc. Just to try and find a Rodelheim, or Baer's Avodat Yisroel is nearly impossible.
 That was about twelve years ago.